Diana Zubiri

-Rosemarie Joy Garcia-Smith (born April 15, 1985), known professionally as Diana Zubiri, is a Filipina actress.
+Rosemarie Joy Garcia-Smith (born April 15, 1985), known professionally as Diana Zubiri, is a Filipino actress.
 She began her acting career in the early 2000s when she starred in various erotic movies produced by Seiko Films.
 She is widely recognized for her role as Danaya in the 2005 fantasy drama series Encantadia.

 Early life and education

 Rosemarie Joy Garcia is born on April 15, 1985, in Bulacan, Philippines.
 When she was six or seven years old, her father abandoned their family.
 Since then, her mother at Olongapo, who maintained a sari-sari store, took care of them.
 The family later transferred to Fairview, Quezon City and rented a house, where she stayed during her younger years.
 Her mother remarried and bore a child that became her halfsister.

 Zubiri was a member of the Iglesia ni Cristo but later converted to Roman Catholicism during her early part of her show business career.
 She finished with a theater arts degree at Miriam College.